-Use a soothing post shave balm, not aftershave
+Use a soothing post-shave balm, not aftershave

 Those with sensitive skin should never use aftershave, as the high alcohol content can further damage and irritate the skin.

-Less Nicks and Cuts
+Fewer Nicks and Cuts

 Nobody likes getting nicks and cuts when they shave, especially those with sensitive skin.
 Nicks and cuts from a manual razor can sometimes be so severe that they bleed for hours.

-Because the blades of an electric razor never actually touch your skin there’s absolutely no possibility of getting cut while you shave, as long as you don’t press to hard and have flat skin.
+Because the blades of an electric razor never actually touch your skin there’s absolutely no possibility of getting cut while you shave, as long as you don’t press too hard and have flat skin.

 This means with an electric razor you’ll never have to deal with the irritation and damage which can result from using a manual razor.

-Sensitive skin is hard to define, as it’s usually a self-diagnosed condition and symptoms vary between men, and skin types.
+Sensitive skin is hard to define, as it’s usually a self-diagnosed condition and symptoms vary between men and skin types.

 It’s rare to find someone with clinically sensitive skin.
 If you think you have a serious skin issue, then check with a dermatologist.

-But typically, skin irritation or sensitivity is caused by damage to your skin’s natural barrier, or from reactions to chemicals in cosmetics, so the first step in reducing skin sensitivity from shaving is to implement a good skin care routine.
+But typically, skin irritation or sensitivity is caused by damage to your skin’s natural barrier, or from reactions to chemicals in cosmetics, so the first step in reducing skin sensitivity from shaving is to implement a good skincare routine.

-It starts with picking the right shaving tool, and if you’re one of our sensitive skin suffering readers, our aim is to help find a solution for you.
+It starts with picking the right shaving tool, and if you’re one of our sensitive skin-suffering readers, our aim is to help find a solution for you.

 Can we guarantee that buying any of the electric shavers we recommend will eliminate your sensitive skin completely?